Njoxpy/react-learning-journey/tutorials/docs/basics/day_2.md

 const title = "Welcome To Fumbakasa Blog";
 ```

-- After that then we need to inject blog title into the return statement to be displayed at the center of the webpage,in React to inject any valid Js code we inject using curly braces {} inside curly braces we pass any valid JavaScript code.
+- After that then we need to inject blog title into the return statement to be displayed at the center of the webpage,in React to inject any valid Js code we inject using curly braces {} inside curly braces we pass any valid JavaScript code, we can pass a reference to a function or any other valid JavaScript.

 ```js
 const Home = () => {